-EFCB: We are very proud to say that in the long list of accolades you’ve accumulated, College Break alum is on there!
+EFUB: We are very proud to say that in the long list of accolades you’ve accumulated, Ultimate Break alum is on there!
 How did you decide on the Spain, France, & Italy trip?

 Mei: A lot of my friends that traveled Europe with me rooted for me throughout the entire season of Top Chef—it was really awesome to see them posting on my wall via Facebook!

-EFCB: Any parallel between Top Chef and College Break?
+EFUB: Any parallel between Top Chef and Ultimate Break?

-EFCB: You’ve said if you could live anywhere, it’d be Paris.
-Did your love affair with the city start when you were there with College Break?
+EFUB: You’ve said if you could live anywhere, it’d be Paris.
+Did your love affair with the city start when you were there with Ultimate Break?

-EFCB: We love your instagram (@meilin21)!
+EFUB: We love your instagram (@meilin21)!
 It reads like a travel journal (filled with food porn, of course).
-We even saw a #tbt Eiffel Tower pic from your College Break trip!
+We even saw a #tbt Eiffel Tower pic from your Ultimate Break trip!
 Would it be wrong for us to say that travel is your second love—second only to chefery, of course?

 Mei: Of course!
 I absolutely love traveling.
 Traveling and cooking, for me, go hand in hand; without traveling to different places, you don’t get to experience the food of other cultures!
 You get inspired in the way that you cook.
 It hands down is the best experience, being able to travel and try different foods.
 Unexplainable.
 For me, traveling to a different country and learning everything I can about their cuisine will only make me a better and more well-rounded chef.